 No, in fact, I opened my 11th campaign headquarters today.

-Sleewa for mayor.
+There are Sleewa signs everywhere, Sleewa for mayor.

 I have an energetic campaign.

-Uh Zorhan uh Mandami has the Zornistas.
+Zorhan Mandami has the Zoranistas.

 We know they're energetic.

-It really should be one on one.
+It really should be one-on-one.

-It should be Curtis Sleewa, the mayor from the streets and the subways taking on Zoran Mandami, who wants to be the mayor representing the white-collar graduates of college in the suites.
+It should be Curtis Sleewa, the mayor from the streets and the subways, taking on Zoran Mandami, who wants to be the mayor representing the white-collar graduates of college in the suites.

 That's really where the battle is.